Di-Higgs and tri-Higgs boson signals of muon $g-2$ at a muon collider: Introduction

 \section{Introduction}

-The measured value of the muon anomalous magnetic moment, $(g-2)_{\mu}$, represents one of the most significant deviations from predictions of the standard model (SM).
-Among the simplest new physics explanations are scenarios with additional contributions to $(g-2)_{\mu}$ from new leptons mediated by SM gauge or Higgs bosons~\cite{}.
-As a result of mass enhancement in contributions to $(g-2)_{\mu}$, the leptons can be very heavy, even beyond the reach of future colliders, and thus the confirmation of such explanations might rely only on indirect evidence.
+The measured value of the muon anomalous magnetic moment, $a_\mu = (g-2)_{\mu}/2$, represents one of the most significant deviations from predictions of the standard model (SM).
+Among the simplest new physics explanations are scenarios with additional contributions, $\Delta a_{\mu}$, from new leptons mediated by SM gauge and Higgs bosons~\cite{Kannike:2011ng, Dermisek:2013gta, Poh:2017tfo,Dermisek:2021ajd, Arkani-Hamed:2021xlp}.
+The possible mass enhancement in these contributions allows for very heavy leptons, far beyond the reach of future colliders, and thus the confirmation of such explanations might solely rely on indirect evidence.

 Such indirect evidence includes modifications of muon couplings to $Z$, $W$ and Higgs bosons from SM predictions.
-Although the required modifications of $Z$ and $W$ couplings can be fully explored at future colliders, they are predicted in a large range and are not tightly related to $(g-2)_{\mu}$.
-The modification of muon Yukawa coupling is directly related to the explanation of $(g-2)_{\mu}$ and could be observed at the Large Hadron Collider (LHC).
-Although a deviation of $h\to \mu^+ \mu^-$ from SM prediction would be highly suggestive of this explanation, it turns out that, for heavy new leptons, the one sigma range of $(g-2)_{\mu}$ is consistent with the SM prediction for $h\to \mu^+ \mu^-$, and exactly the SM value is predicted for $(g-2)_{\mu}$ just slightly below the current central value.
-Thus, the LHC or any future collider might only find an evidence for this explanation but will not be able to rule it out by measuring $h\to \mu^+ \mu^-$ only.
+Although the required modifications of $Z$ and $W$ couplings can be fully explored at future colliders~\cite{Dermisek:2021ajd}, they are not tightly related to $(g-2)_{\mu}$.
+On the other hand, the modification of muon Yukawa coupling is directly related to the explanation of $(g-2)_{\mu}$ and could be observed at the Large Hadron Collider (LHC)~\cite{Kannike:2011ng, Dermisek:2013gta, Freitas:2014pua, Poh:2017tfo, Dermisek:2021ajd}.
+However, it turns out that for new leptons with the same quantum numbers as SM leptons, the one sigma range of $(g-2)_{\mu}$ is consistent with the SM prediction for $h\to \mu^+ \mu^-$, and exactly the SM value is predicted for $(g-2)_{\mu}$ just slightly below the current central value~\cite{Dermisek:2021ajd}.
+Thus, the LHC or any future collider might only find an evidence for this explanation, if $h\to \mu^+ \mu^-$ deviates from the SM prediction, but will not be able to rule it out.